martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 The configuration will start a HTTPS listener, and any HTTP client will be able to send any supported HTTP request via TLS using that listener.

-For PB, it is not possible to enable TLS in isolation without [adding further security measures](#enabling-security-and-restricting-source).
+For the PB interface, it is not possible to enable TLS in isolation without [adding further security measures](#enabling-security-and-restricting-source).
 The configuration of file paths to certificate and key files is required as a prerequisite for applying those measures.
 No independent listener is used for PB when security is enabled, the standard listener will expect TLS negotiation if and only if security is enabled.

 > Riak does not support any automated certificate management, or notification on pending certificate expiry.